COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     Then the additional information is displayed below

-Page clarity is also one of the client's requirements, so the priority is must-have.
-The main information of each project will be concentrated on the main page, while detailed project information and specific details will be stored in related subpages.
+Page clarity is also one of the client's requirements, so the priority is "must have".
+The main information of each project will be concentrated on the main page, while specific details of project will be stored in related subpages.
 In this way, users can browse and manage each project more systematically, reducing confusion and unnecessary information stacking.